AdamskiFTW/snappy/README.md

 `middleman init your-project --template=snappy`

 ## Initialise Snappy ##
+`bundle install`

+This will install the required gems

 `rake snappy:init`

 This will run 'bower install' which will install the latest version of Foundation (you will need to have [Bower](http://bower.io/) installed first).
 It will also copy Foundations `_settings.scss` file over to your stylesheets directory for easy editing.